igorini/kotlin-hints/README.md

 ### Method overload

-Overloading methods with the reduced number of arguments can be avoided by providing *default values* for parameters
+Overloading methods with the reduced number of arguments can be avoided by providing *default values* for parameters.

 ```kotlin
 // [Before]